MODFLOW-USGS/modflow6/DEVELOPER.md

 MODFLOW 6 unit tests are written in Fortran with [`test-drive`](https://github.com/fortran-lang/test-drive).

-MODFLOW 6 integration tests are written in Python with [`pytest`](https://docs.pytest.org/en/7.1.x/), with the help of plugins like `pytest-xdist` and `pytest-cases`.
+MODFLOW 6 integration tests are written in Python with [`pytest`](https://docs.pytest.org/en/7.1.x/).
 Integration testing dependencies are included in the Conda environment `environment.yml`.

 **Note:** the entire test suite should pass before a pull request is submitted.
 Tests run in GitHub Actions CI and a PR can only be merged with passing tests.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more information.